apache/flink/docs/apis/batch/index.md

 - `disableAutoTypeRegistration()` Automatic type registration is enabled by default.
 The automatic type registration is registering all types (including sub-types) used by usercode with Kryo and the POJO serializer.

+- `setTaskCancellationInterval(long interval)` Sets the the interval (in milliseconds) to wait between consecutive attempts to cancel a running task.
+By default this is set to 30000 milliseconds, or 30 seconds.

 The `RuntimeContext` which is accessible in `Rich*` functions through the `getRuntimeContext()` method also allows to access the `ExecutionConfig` in all user defined functions.